Hidayat-Ali/RealEstatePrice-Predictor/README.md

-Absolutely!
-Here's a **professional, structured README** for your Real Estate Price Predictor project.
-You can adjust it to your liking.

----

 # 🏠 Real Estate Price Predictor

 A web application that predicts house prices in Indian cities based on area (sqft), number of bedrooms (BHK), bathrooms, and location using machine learning.
 Built with **FastAPI** for the backend and **React** for the frontend.